A Historical Look at Marriage

 Marriage - An Evolving Institution

 Over the ages there have been myriad changes within, and to, the institution of civil marriage.
-Marriage is definitely not a static institution, nor is it viewed or experienced the same way in every era, class or culture, or by people of different generations.
-Throughout world history (including American history), wives were considered the property of a man, with no rights to their children's legal guardianship or property.
+Marriage is not a static institution, nor is it viewed or experienced the same way in every era, class or culture, or by people of different generations.
+Throughout world history, including American history, wives were considered the property of a man, with no rights to their children's legal guardianship or to property.
 In Roman society, only the upper one-third of Roman citizens even had the legal right to marry.
 The early Christian church had no specific rite for marriage.
 This was left up to the secular authorities of the Roman Empire, since marriage was a legal concern for the legitimacy of heirs.
 Christians originally thought marriage was a tainted institution and didn't declare it a sacrament until the 13th century.
-At the same time, there is much eveidence that the early Church did sanction same-sex unions.
+At the same time, once marriage was declared a sacrament, there is evidence that the early Church sanctioned and blessed same-sex unions.
 In the U.S., couples could only seek divorce because of "marital crime" until the mid-19th century.